SA Gardens FC

-SA Gardens Football Club is a Pakistani professional football club based in Lahore, Punjab.
+SA Gardens Football Club is a Pakistani professional football club based in Kala Shah Kaku, Punjab.
+The club has featured thrice in the National Challenge Cup.

-The club also have a futsal section.
+The club also has a futsal section.

 History

 The club was founded in 2020.
 Shortly after, it made its debut in national competition.
 In the 2020 National Football Challenge Cup.
 They were drawn in group F with SSGC, Wohaib and Masha United.
 The club started the campaign with a 1–1 draw against Wohaib.
 The club advanced until the semifinals before falling to WAPDA by 3–0.

 The club finished as runner-up of the 2023–24 National Football Challenge Cup, after falling against WAPDA by 0–1 in the final.

+In February 2026, the Pakistan Football Federation (PFF) announced the 2026 National Challenge Cup.
+SA Gardens was drawn into Group D, alongside NIMSO and Pak Afghan Clearing Agency.
+In the opening game, SA Gardens drew with PACA, via a 93rd minute equalizer from the captain Umer Javed.
+In the second group game, the club defeated NIMSO, with Shahzaib scoring in the 53rd minute.

+In the Quarter-finals, they were drawn against International Supply Company.
+SA Gardens won on 4-2 on penalties, after ending 1-1 at the end of normal time.
+Umer Javed scored his second goal of the tournament.
+In the Semi-finals, the 2024 edition winners, WAPDA, faced off SA Gardens in a repeat of the 2024 final.
+The match remained one-sided, as WAPDA eased pass 4-0.

+In the Third-place playoff, the team took on Pakistan Army, which ended in a 2-2 draw, forcing a penalty shootout.
+SA Gardens took home third place, winning 4-2 on penalties.

+The tournament saw Umer Javed score twice.
+While, Fahad, Ubah and Shahzaib scored one time each.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future match have been scheduled.